-Norway’s population is almost 5.4 million, but most of its inhabitants live in the country’s southernmost regions which include its major cities.
+Norway’s population is almost 5.4 million, but most of its inhabitants live in the country’s southernmost regions, which include its largest cities.

 Oslo is the capital of Norway and is home to almost 600,000 citizens, while Bergen is home to almost 300,000.
 Further north is Trondheim, home to almost 200,000 people, and Tromsø, home to almost 75,000.

 Norway’s climate transforms with its terrain, but the rule of thumb is simple: the higher north you get, the tougher the turf, which is why most of the population is centered around the south.

 In Oslo, July temperatures average between 13 and 22 degrees Celsius, and January temperatures average between -5 and 0 degrees Celsius.

 In Tromsø, July temperatures average between 9 and 16 degrees Celsius, and January temperatures between -6 and -1 degrees Celsius.